-Yup!
-You could totally turn this simple mac and cheese recipe into a full-blown Sunday family baked dish.
-Make the exact same recipe but put it on a baking dish.
-Then you add a mix of 1 cup of bread crumbs, your spices of choice and 1/2 cup of nutritional yeast on top.
+Just pop it in a baking dish, add a mix of 1 cup of bread crumbs, your spices of choice and if you want, ½ cup of nutritional yeast or our chipotle vegan parmesan on top.
 Bake in a 350 degrees oven and cook for about 20 minutes (take a peek every now and then in case the top gets too brown!)
 And…ready!

 This baked dish would be perfect for meal prep!
 Bake it on a Sunday and divide into portions for the week ahead.
 Or you could even freeze it to eat in a hurry on a busy day.
 Wouldn’t that be amazing?
 I always say I would dream of someone stocking my freezer with healthy yummy vegan meals to be eaten whenever I am felling kitchen lazy!
 This might not be the same, but it’s kind of close, isn’t it?

 Can we all agree on something?
 Mac and cheese has to be a specific color!
 Am I right?
 Not too orange, not too yellow.
 It’s hard to explain, but I’m sure we would notice if the color is not right.